 - Difference between the assignment and licensing: Sections 18 to 19A and Chapter X of the Copyright Act

 - Statutory licensing and compulsory licensing of copyrighted work

 - How do you determine whether there has been a copyright infringement?

-- How does copyright act deal with infringement?
+- How does the copyright act deal with infringement?

 Module 6: Remedies for the Infringement of Copyright

-- Remedies available to the copyright owner in case of infringement of his rights
+- Remedies are available to the copyright owner in case of infringement of his rights

 Module 7: Fair Dealing and Fair Use

-- Doctrine of fair dealing as recognised under International Copyright law and as used by different countries in their national legislations
+- The doctrine of fair dealing is recognized under International Copyright law and is used by different countries in their national legislation

 - Section 52 of the Copyright Act plus the landmark cases interpreting this section